shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/3-troubleshoot-connectivity.md

 # Troubleshoot cloud and hybrid connectivity in Microsoft Azure

-**Estimated Time: 10 minutes**
+**Estimated Time: 15 minutes**

 You've configured your network as shown in the diagram below.
 You want VM1 and VM2 to communicate via the VnetHub.
 Users are complaining that VM1 cannot communicate with VM2.
-You need to investigate to diagnose the problem, and then fix it.
+You need to investigate to diagnose the problem and then fix it.

 There are three Azure virtual networks (VNets) in a hub and spoke topology.